awsdocs/amazon-api-gateway-developer-guide/doc_source/set-up-lambda-proxy-integrations.md

            --credentials arn:aws:iam::123456789012:role/apigAwsProxyRole
    ```
 **Important**
 For Lambda integrations, you must use the HTTP method of `POST` for the integration request, according to the [specification of the Lambda service action for function invocations](https://docs.aws.amazon.com/lambda/latest/dg/API_Invoke.html)\.
 The IAM role of `apigAwsProxyRole` must have policies allowing the `apigateway` service to invoke Lambda functions\.
-For more information about IAM permissions, see [ API Gateway Permissions Model for Invoking an API](permissions.md#api-gateway-control-access-iam-permissions-model-for-calling-api)\.
+For more information about IAM permissions, see [ API Gateway permissions model for invoking an API](permissions.md#api-gateway-control-access-iam-permissions-model-for-calling-api)\.

    The successful output is similar to the following: